pmusau17/Platooning-F1Tenth/README.md

 ### Install Necessary Environments

 Installation has been tested on Ubuntu 16.04 and 18.04 LTS.
+We highly recommend using the dockerized version of the simulator.
+The instructions can be found at the botton of this file.
+For a native installation see below.

-The computer vision packages assume your system is GPU enabled.
-If your system is GPU enabled, you will need to install cuda an [cudnn](https://developer.nvidia.com/cudnn-download-survey).
+The computer vision packages contained in this repository assume your system is GPU enabled.
+If your system is GPU enabled, you will need to install cuda and [cudnn](https://developer.nvidia.com/cudnn-download-survey).
 New versions of cuda are released periodically each year.
 Thus to keep this repo up to date, we refer you to nvidia's installation guide [here](https://developer.nvidia.com/cuda-10.1-download-archive-update2?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1604).
 Cudnn requires membership in the NVIDIA developer program and you can register for this program [here](https://developer.nvidia.com/cudnn-download-survey).

 For ease of python library installation we highly recommend using anaconda.
 Installation of Anaconda can be found [here](https://docs.anaconda.com/anaconda/install/linux/).
 ROS still uses [python 2](https://ubuntu.com/blog/psa-for-ros-users-some-things-to-know-as-python-2-approaches-eol) and if you want to use python 3, we leave that adventure to you.